trel/irods_client_rest_cpp_beast/API.md

     --data-urlencode 'op=parallel_write_init' \
     --data-urlencode 'lpath=<string>' \ # Absolute logical path to a data object.
     --data-urlencode 'stream-count=<integer>' \ # Number of streams to open.
     --data-urlencode 'truncate=<integer>' \ # 0 or 1.
 Defaults to 1.
 Truncates the data object before writing.
+Optional.
     --data-urlencode 'append=<integer>' \ # 0 or 1.
 Defaults to 0.
 Appends the bytes to the data object.
+Optional.
     --data-urlencode 'ticket=<string>' # The ticket to enable for all streams.
 Optional.
 ```